DanTCIM/doc-summary-qna/README.md

 ## 2. Output
 ### 2.1 Demo App
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://doc-summary-qna.streamlit.app/)
-Please visit the Streamlit web app (https://doc-summary-qna.streamlit.app/) to upload your own PDF document.
+Please visit the Streamlit web app (https://doc-summary-qna.streamlit.app/) to upload your own document.
 Explore how the tool can help you familiarize yourself with the document and get questions answered about it.

 ## 3. Model
 ### 3.1 Conceptual Flow